 Having the right tools to quickly identify close contacts stops forward transmission and prevents shutdowns.
 Minimizing tracing and testing delays are imperative for practical contact tracing in the workplace.
-This requires a combination of manual and automatic contact tracing software and hardware.
 When you start contact tracing the day that a positive test result is identified you can decrease forward transmission by 80%.

 How does contact tracing help stop the spread of COVID-19?

 Once an administrator identifies that an employee has tested positive for COVID-19, their case needs to be managed.
 Case Management is utilizing contact tracing data to inform Level 1 and 2 contacts of potential exposure and providing quarantine instructions.
 Level 1 contacts are people that have been in close contact with someone who tested positive for COVID-19.
 Level 2 contacts are people who have been in close contact with level 1 contacts.
 Close contact is defined as exposure to a positive COVID-19 case for 15 minutes or longer in a 48 hour time period during their infectious period.

 The Center for Disease Control recommends exposed employees monitor their symptoms until 14 days after the exposure took place.
 If a potentially infected individual develops symptoms or tests positive for COVID-19 they should be advised to isolate and stay home.

 The first step to prevent transmission is identifying who has been diagnosed with COVID-19.
 A successful workplace contact tracing solution should allow administrators to: